mingliangguo/redautumn.github.com/_posts/2016-01-31-setup-a-docker-environment-using-vagrant.md

 ---
 title: "setup a docker environment using vagrant"
-layout: post
+layout: single
-cover: false
 categories: 'blog'
 tags: 'blog devops'
 navigation: True

 comments: true
 subclass: 'post tag-speeches'
-logo: 'assets/images/ghost.png'
-cover: 'assets/images/cover4.jpg'
 date: 2016-01-31 10:45:03 EST
 ---

 I have played with docker a little bit about one or two years ago, when it began popular everywhere.
 However, since I don't really need to use it for my work at that time.
 I didn't spent a lot of time on it.

 Very recently, some of our development and test environment have been moved to docker now.
 So it's time to think about how could I setup a docker environment on my macbook easily.